Digital Marketing Consultant

 1. Question-based heading: Phrase your H2 and H3 headings as questions that mirror how users would ask an AI assistant.
 "What is GEO optimization?" outperforms "GEO Optimization Overview" for AI retrieval.

-2. Answer block: The first 40–60 words of each section should be a complete, self-contained direct answer to the question in the heading.
+2. Answer block (40–60 words): The first paragraph of each section should be a complete, self-contained direct answer.
 Write as if this is the only sentence an AI will extract and show a user.

-3. Elaboration: Expand the answer with context, examples, data, and nuance in the paragraphs that follow.
+3. Elaboration: Expand with context, examples, data, and nuance in subsequent paragraphs.

-This structure mirrors the passage-level retrieval mechanics described in Section 3.
-The answer block is what gets extracted.
-The elaboration is what builds topical authority and keeps human readers engaged.
-Both matter but for different audiences.
+The AI-facing audiences and human-facing audiences need different things from the same content.
+The answer block serves AI extraction.
+The elaboration builds topical authority and keeps human readers engaged.
+Both matter — but for different purposes.

 Compare these two sentences covering the same point: